The Advantages of SVG

 Second, this file type can preserve text properties, which makes the written portions of an image accessible for computational search.
 This feat is especially handy for images of tables or diagrams.

-To comfortably create an SVG, we recommend the use of PowerPoint.
-After inserting an image into an empty slide, you can later save it as an SVG.
+To comfortably create an SVG, we recommend the use of PowerPoint (this function may only be available for Office version 365).
+Because after inserting an image into an empty slide, you can later save it as an SVG.
 Here you can further edit the image using the provided tools like scaling or inserting.
 Adding text fields, for instance, allows you to label the content of your figure if needed.

 Saving the presentation (File > Save As) lets you choose which file format you want to save your project as.
 By selecting the Scalable Vector Graphics Format, you can export one or all slides as an SVG.
 Afterward, you only need to upload the new SVG files into your SciFlow document.